markquinn12/devEnvironmentSetup/README.md

 **Note:** Opening the command prompt as an administrator is important.
 Some software may not install if not run as an administrator.

 ## Development Config
-There are a few scripts included which will config windows for development purposes.
+There are a few scripts included which will configure windows for development purposes.

 Overview of the scripts included:
 - Changing windows explorer to show hidden files and file extensions by default